msaqib25/playbook/ourculture.md

 - They appreciate the openness and candor
 - They push themselves to continuously evolve
 - They enjoy maintaining a status of a high-performer

+## 3) Context, Not Control
+The best managers figure out how to get great outcomes by setting the appropriate context, rather than by trying to control their people.

+Provide strategy and direction; rather than dictation.

+### Context (embrace)
+- Strategy
+- Metrics
+- Assumptions
+- Objectives
+- Clearly-defined roles
+- Knowledge of the stakes
+- Transparency around decision-making

+### Control (avoid)
+- Top-down decision-making
+- Management approval
+- Committees
+- Planning and process valued more than results

+### Exceptions
+- Control can be important in emergency, or high-stakes No time to take long-term capacity-building view

+- Control can be important when someone is still learning their area It takes time to pick up the necessary context

+- Control can be important when you have the wrong person in a role

+### Note to Managers
+**Managers: When you are tempted to “control” your people, ask yourself what context you could set instead**

+_Are you articulate and inspiring enough about goals and strategies?_

+**Managers: When one of your talented people does something dumb, don’t blame them. **

+_Instead, ask yourself what context you failed to set._

+### Why Managing Through Context?
+- High performance people do better work if they understand the context
+- They are not just satisifed with meeting expectations - they want to exceed them.

+Providing context, allows them to think beyond what is being asked for.